maths/moodle-qtype_stack/doc/en/Students/Accessibility.md

 ## Other accessibility features ##

-As part of Moodle, we are able to take advantage of the work done by that community, detailed in the[Moodle policies](http://docs.moodle.org/dev/Accessibility).
+As part of Moodle, we are able to take advantage of the work done by that community, detailed in the [Moodle policies](http://docs.moodle.org/dev/Accessibility).

 The preferred route to displaying mathematics in STACK is to use MathJax.
 Details of what accessibility features this support are given on the [MathJax website](http://www.mathjax.org/resources/articles-and-presentations/accessible-pages-with-mathjax/).